PhotoTag for Manufacturing

 TallyFlow RFID Tracking Software

 Taking photos is an important part of keeping a visual record of your products, but it is only part of the quality control process.
-If your company doesn’t have a way to track your manufacturing processes in real time, our TallyFlow RFID tracking software can help you do just that.
+If your company doesn’t have a way to track your manufacturing processes in real time, our TallyFlow RFID tracking software can help you track materials as they are being manufactured.